Gogaji: Accounts

 According to Chander Shekha, Goga was the Chauhan chief of the region of Dadarewa (present-day Churu district, Rajasthan).
 He was likely one of the local rulers of northwestern Rajasthan who opposed invaders, similar to Prithviraj Chauhan and Hammirdev, and warred with other north Indian rulers.
 According to Bankidas, Goga was born to a father named Wacchag while his mother was named Jeevaraj.
 In western U.P., there is a unique Bijnor version of Goga, which claims he was the son of Prithviraj Chauhan during the Ghurid invasions of the 12th century.

+Some traditional accounts claim he converted to Islam later in his life.
+However, modern versions circulating in India omit this detail, erasing an Islamic connection.